cleesmith/storygrind/wiki-content/API-Setup-Guide.md

 ## 🤔 Which Provider Should I Choose?

-StoryGrind supports three major AI providers.
+StoryGrind supports four major AI providers.
 You only need to choose one to get started:

 ### Google Gemini
 - Easy to get started